Cart

 No products in the cart.

-Yesterday I spent the day at the French Creek Estuary, near to where I now live, counting birds on my eBird app.
+For many years i have been an amateur, yet ardent, birdwatcher and this blog, Bird Watching: A Love Affair, describes how & why birds have formed an important theme in my artwork.
+Yesterday I spent the day at the French Creek Estuary, on Vancouver Island, counting birds on the eBird app.
 In 2 1/2 hours we counted 18 different species of birds.
 In or near the water there were scores of Mallards, a few Common Mergansers, some Buffleheads, a Kingfisher and more Seagulls than we could count.
-Fortunately the estuary’s riparian zone is protected as a nature preserve
+Fortunately the estuary’s riparian zone is protected as a nature preserve.

 The joy of seeing these exquisite creatures up close in my binoculars is my reason for bird watching.
 These elegantly feathered animals so entirely at one with their surroundings, are a strong contrast to us humans in our environment.
 We constantly ward off our surroundings with walls, heating/air conditioning, machines, clothing and devices.
 But birds belong to a different, more attuned, more perfect way of life than us domesticated human beings.
 Is this innately what it is to be human or were we at one time more like birds and other wild beings?
 Their beauty, super-awareness and finely-focused attention on the present moment, every moment, is like a lesson in how to be in the world.